vessoutraore/alx-low_level_programming/0x00-hello_world/README.md

 * All your files should end with a new line
 * The first line of all your files should be exactly #!/bin/bash

-[0-preprocessor](): script that runs a C file through the preprocessor and save the result into another file.
+[0-preprocessor](https://github.com/vessoutraore/alx-low_level_programming/blob/master/0x00-hello_world/0-preprocessor "0-preprocessor"): script that runs a C file through the preprocessor and save the result into another file.
 The C file name will be saved in the variable $CFILE.
 The output should be saved in the file c

+[0-preprocessor](https://github.com/vessoutraore/alx-low_level_programming/blob/master/0x00-hello_world/1-compiler "1-compiler"): Script that  that compiles a C file but does not link.
+The C file name will be saved in the variable $CFILE.
+The output file should be named the same as the C file, but with the extension .o instead of .c.
+Example: if the C file is main.c, the output file should be main.o